SolemmaLLC/ClimateStudioDocs/docs/addAreas.rst

 .. _Custom: daylightCustom.html

 Once the occupied areas have been created, they appear in the Rhino viewport and the Occupied Areas Table.
 The table provides statistics for all occupied areas in the model, as well as the ability to rename, tag, edit or delete them.
 For larger buildings, which may include hundreds of occupied areas, use of the *Tag* feature may prove useful for binning rooms by floor, program type, and/or orientation.
 Once tagged, groups of rooms can be isolated using the filter functions (2) above the table.
-The sensor grid display style can be edited using the viewport settings dialog (3).
+The sensor grid display style can be edited using the viewport settings dropdown (3).

 .. figure:: images/subPanel_areasTable.png
    :width: 900px